eadka/sleep-health-predictor/README.md

 ## Workflow
-The dataset analysis and the models training were conducted in Jupyter Notebook.
-You can find it in the file named [sleep-health-predictor-notebook.ipynb](https://github.com/eadka/sleep-health-predictor/blob/main/notebooks/sleep-health-predictor-notebook.ipynb).
+Dataset analysis and models training are conducted in the [sleep-health-predictor-notebook.ipynb](https://github.com/eadka/sleep-health-predictor/blob/main/notebooks/sleep-health-predictor-notebook.ipynb) Jupyter Notebook.

-Following steps were performed in this notebook.
+Following steps are performed:

 1. **Data Cleaning & Exploration**
 2. **Feature Engineering**
 3. **Exploratory Data Analysis**
+4. **Model Training** – Models trained are: Linear Regression, Ridge Regression, Lasso, Decision Trees, Random Forest and XGBoost
+5. **Model Evaluation** – **Grid Search** along with **Cross Validation** are used to tune the hyperparameters to ensure we enable better parameter interactions and get more robust results. **R²**, **RMSE** (Root Mean Squared Error) and **MAE** (Mean Absolute Error) are used to assess the results.
+6. **Deployment** – Flask + Streamlit + Docker container

 ### 💤 Findings from Exploratory Data Analysis with *Quality of Sleep*